Martyrs of Nowogródek

-The Martyrs of Nowogródek, also known as the Blessed Martyrs of Nowogródek and the Eleven Nuns of Nowogródek or Blessed Mary Stella and her Ten Companions were a group of members of the Sisters of the Holy Family of Nazareth, a Polish Roman Catholic religious congregation, executed by the Gestapo in August 1943 in occupied Poland (present-day Navahrudak, Belarus).
-They have been declared Blessed by virtue of martyrdom by Pope John Paul II on 5 March 2000.
+The Blessed Martyrs of Nowogródek, the Eleven Nuns of Nowogródek or Blessed Mary Stella and her Ten Companions, were a group of Sisters of the Holy Family of Nazareth executed by the Gestapo in August 1943 in occupied Poland (present-day Novogrudok, Belarus).
+They were beatified as martyrs by Pope John Paul II on 5 March 2000.

 Background

-The Sisters of the Holy Family of Nazareth had arrived in Nowogródek, then part of the Second Polish Republic, in 1929 at the request of Zygmunt Łoziński, Bishop of the Roman Catholic Diocese of Pinsk.
+The Sisters of the Holy Family of Nazareth had arrived in Nowogródek, then part of the Second Polish Republic, in 1929 at the request of Zygmunt Łoziński, the Bishop of Pinsk.
 The Sisters became an integral part of the life of the town.
-In 1939, Nowogrodek, located at that time in Kresy-part of pre-war Poland (nowadays central Belarus), was annexed by the Soviet Union and incorporated into the Belarusian Soviet Socialist Republic.
+In 1939, Nowogródek, located at that time in the Kresy-part of interwar Poland (nowadays central Belarus), was annexed by the Soviet Union and incorporated into the Byelorussian Soviet Socialist Republic.
 In 1941, the town was occupied by the German army as part of the Operation Barbarossa.

-During the Nazi and Soviet occupations of Nowogrodek, the Sisters invested great effort in preparing the residents of the town for religious services – as liturgical prayer became a beacon of hope amid the hopelessness of the occupation.
+During the Nazi and Soviet occupations of Nowogródek, the Sisters invested great effort in preparing the residents of the town for religious services – as liturgical prayer became a beacon of hope amid the hopelessness of the occupation.

 The Nazi terror in Nowogródek began in 1942 with the extermination of the town's Jewish population as part of Operation Reinhard.
-Of the 20,000 inhabitants of the town before the war, approximately half were Jews.
+Of the town's pre-war population of 20,000, approximately half were Jews.
 The Germans murdered about 9,500 of the Jews in a series of "actions" and sent the remaining 550 Jews to slave labor camps.
 This was followed by a surge in Polish arrests, then the slaughter of 60 people, including two Catholic priests.
 This situation was repeated on 18 July 1943, when more than 120 people were arrested and slated for execution.

 The women of the town turned to the Sisters to pray for the prisoners' release.
 After discussing the matter, the Sisters unanimously expressed their desire to offer their lives in sacrifice for the prisoners.
 The Superior of the community, Sister Maria Stella, C.S.F.N., shared the Sisters' decision with their local pastor, Father Zienkiewicz, telling him: "My God, if sacrifice of life is needed, accept it from us and spare those who have families.
 We are even praying for this intention."
 Almost immediately, the plans for the prisoners were changed to deportation to work camps in Germany, with some of them even being released.
 When the life of Zienkiewicz was threatened, the Sisters renewed their offer, saying, "There is a greater need for a priest on this earth than for us.
 We pray that God will take us in his place, if sacrifice of life is needed."